axivo/charts/.github/scripts/README.md

 - `checkWorkflowRunStatus` - Checks if a workflow run has any warnings or errors using GraphQL API
 - `createRelease` - Creates a new GitHub release
 - `createSignedCommit` - Creates a verified commit through GitHub's GraphQL API

 - `getReleaseByTag` - Checks if a GitHub release with the specified tag exists
-- `getReleasesByPrefix` - Gets all GitHub releases that match a specific tag prefix
+- `getReleases` - Gets GitHub releases with optional tag prefix filtering
 - `getReleaseIssues` - Fetches issues related to a specific chart since the last release
 - `getUpdatedFiles` - Gets the list of files changed in a pull request or push
 - `uploadReleaseAsset` - Uploads an asset to a GitHub release